 Avoid tangles that can damage the hair cuticle, splits ends and create holes in the hair shaft.
 Oils can penetrate the hair shaft and have the ability to leave a thin protective film over the cuticle layers.

-Penetrating the hair shaft with moisturizing natural oils is important.
+Penetrating the hair shaft with moisturizing natural oils is important for any hair type – not only 4c hair.
 Low porosity, skin absorption, and sealing in moisture are important factors for reaching the goal of healthy hair.

 Hey Curl Friend, I’m Patrina Haupt the creator and author of Natural Hair Queen.
 I hope you find my healthy hair care tips helpful in your hair journey.
 Healthy hair care practices are definitely, what helped me to achieve waist length hair.